Position2/jQuery-Simple-Form-Validation/README.md

 SimpleValidation is a simplified jquery plugin to achieve client side form validation.

 It provides a consolidated validation for all types of forms with lesser lines of code.
-Download this plugin validation now for an Abridged yet wholesome Form validation jquery
+Download this plugin now for an Abridged yet wholesome Form validation jquery

 Here the steps to configure...